cheminfo/react-visualizer/README.md

 ## Properties

 * `cdn` - URL of the CDN that will serve the Visualizer.
 Default: https://www.lactame.com/visualizer
+* `fallbackVersion` - Visualizer fallback version used if no valid version is found.
+Default: 'latest'.
 * `scripts` - Array of scripts to load in the iframe before the Visualizer
 * `viewURL`
 * `dataURL`